poissonconsulting/sglekwy/README.md

 ## Information

-For more information type `?sglekwy` at the R console after loading the package.
+For more information type `?lek` and `?harvest` at the R console after loading the package.